Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

 Cow milk is what comes to mind for most people when thinking about what to put on their cereal and for making cheese, yogurt, kefir, ice cream, and the many other types of dairy products.
 Some may be surprised to learn that goat milk is very prevalent and commonly found on kitchen tables in many cultures around the world.
 Goat milk is as versatile as cow milk in just about every area.
-There are several factors that influence people in their personal preference of goat or cow milk for drinking, cheese-making, culturing, baking, or cooking.
+There are several factors that influence one's personal preference of goat or cow milk for drinking, cheese-making, culturing, baking, or cooking.

 The distinctive flavor of goat cheese has earned its niche in the world of delicacy flavors found in fine delis, restaurants, and gourmet supermarkets.
 For some, that distinctive taste is the reason for a preference for goat milk products; for others it is a reason to prefer cow milk!
-In the world of raw and cultured milk, fresh goat and cow milk can have basically the same taste due to their similar compositions, or can be qutie different.
+In the world of raw and cultured milk, fresh goat and cow milk can have basically the same taste due to their similar compositions, or can be quite different.
 This can depend on proper processing and handling of the milk as well as the diet of the animal.
 Many say the taste of goat milk is slightly sweeter than that of cow milk.
 However, mass-produced goat milk sold in most stores can be have a “goaty” taste due to different methods of processing, packaging, and pasteurization.
 (See Tips and Troubleshooting for Better-tasting Goat Milk.)

 Goats convert the carotene in their diet to vitamin A more efficiently than cows do, producing whiter milk, cream, and butter.
 Those who prefer a classic yellow hue to their butter may use annatto (cheese coloring) to add color back in during processing.